 There are a few empty boxes left, so for Independent practice, students visit the Science 590-599 bookshelves to find one book whose Dewey number and subject fills in an empty box on their worksheet.
 They return to the table and work with their table partners to fill in any empty boxes.

 Students paste the daily-grade worksheet into their Interactive Notebook (graded later by their teacher), then they can browse for a book to check out.
-I see students apply what they learn as they explore other topical sections of the Science shelves as well as the 636 section on domesticated animals and pets.
+I see that students apply what they learn as they explore other topical sections of the Science shelves, as well as the 636 section on domesticated animals and pets.

 I have a similar lesson for 6g on ecology, for 7g on human body systems, and for 8g on weather and weather disasters.
 As middle school Science has become more integrated, these quick Library Lessons offer single-visit reinforcement for a variety of Science topics at any grade-level, and also give students more insight into and experience with the different Dewey Subjects in the library.
 As always, teachers love that I have a graphic organizer worksheet to use as a daily grade.